mikael-wants-to-visit-disneyland/assass/README.md

 2. _Dynamic checking_: at each step, after checking whether there is an empty space, check whether it is on a sightline.

 This repo is an implementation of method 2.
 While 2. can be less efficient than 1. (because in some cases it may check for sightlines that have already been checked in previous steps) its benefit is simplicity: the code needed to precompute the walls and to insert them into the array is considerably harder to understand than the additions that 2. entails.

+# Usage

+Simply do `node main.js` to run this.
+To add test cases, add a new array into `cases.js`